darul75/darul75.github.io/_posts/2020-02-27-excel-dna-and-cell-indenting.md

 [Cell indenting options](https://excel.tips.net/T003270_Understanding_Cell_Indenting.html)

-The only option we are interested in for that case is the `Indent` you can specify but not well documented.
+The only option we are interested in for that case is the `Indent` you can specify but not well documented for usage with ExcelDNA.

 ![Git repository example with source tree](/images/posts/exceldna4.png)